 VPS Hosting Guide

-If you are looking for a hosting environment for installing custom software, creating custom configurations, sending emails without the shared server limitations and hosting live streaming media, you may want to consider a VPS.
+If you are looking for a hosting environment for installing custom software, creating custom configurations, sending emails without the shared server limitations, and hosting live streaming media, you may want to consider a Virtual Private Server (VPS).
 A VPS will give you the freedom you need without the cost of a Dedicated Server.
 It will also allow you a much easier upgrade path.

 How Do I Order a VPS?

-You may order a VPS using our online form.
-VPS and Dedicated Server packages are available for billing terms of one, three, six or twelve months at a time.
+You may order a VPS here.
+VPS and Dedicated Server packages are available for billing terms of one, three, six, twelve, twenty-four, or thirty-six months at a time.

 What Do I Do After Ordering a VPS?